Churanoumi Yoshihisa: Sumo career

 Kizaki was recruited by former maegashira Higonoumi, the stablemaster of Kise stable.
-Ineligible to start higher on the banzuke under the tsukedashi system at the time, Kizaki's maezumo took place at the March 2016 tournament.
+Ineligible to start higher on the banzuke under the tsukedashi system at the time, Kizaki's maezumo debut took place at the March 2016 tournament.
 In the following tournament he was officially ranked at the bottom jonokuchi division and won six of his seven matches.
 He then moved up the rankings, winning the jonidan championship in July and the sandanme championship in September with perfect records.

 In May 2019 Kizaki was promoted to sekitori status with the rank of jūryō, having just won the makushita championship.
 Upon this promotion he changed his shikona, or ring name, from his birth surname to Churanoumi.
 After suffering a ten-loss record he was immediately demoted back to makushita, where he stayed until he was promoted to jūryō for the second time in January 2020.
 Aside from one tournament in July 2021 spent in makushita, he remained in the jūryō division; in September 2023 he won 10 of 15 matches for the first time in his career.

 In November 2023 Churanoumi was promoted to the top makuuchi division.
 He told reporters that he was happy to receive the top-division promotion before the tournament in Kyushu, where many Okinawans come.

 During the March 2025 tournament, Churanoumi remained in the group of wrestlers competing for the championship until the ninth day, when he lost to Tokihayate.
 For his performance during the tournament, however, he was awarded the Fighting Spirit prize.

+In the March 2026 tournament, Churanoumi reached a career-high rank of maegashira 2.
+Despite only winning four of his fifteen matches, Churanoumi stood out for defeating eventual champion sekiwake Kirishima on Day 2, as well as Ōzeki Aonishiki, who was seeking promotion to Yokozuna, on Day 4.

+During the September 2026 tournament, Churanoumi was listed as one of the recipients of a special prize for Fighting Spirit, conditional on him securing a tenth victory on the final day against Daieishō.
+Churanoumi defeated Daieishō and won the prize.